Overturned vehicle on the Coquihalla shuts down highway near Hope, B.C. | CBC News

 Health Services says the vehicle was too badly damaged to tell for certain, but it was likely an SUV.
 A witness said the vehicle had flipped over and was in a ditch.

-DriveBC says there are no detours available and there is currently no estimated time when the highway might reopen.
+DriveBC says there are no detours available and southbound lanes aren't expected to reopen before midnight.